lambdaclass/mirra_backend/apps/arena/docs/collision-detection.md

 #### Triangle example for axis where the cast in the axis are not overlapping
 ![Polygons axis not overlapping](./images/sat-no-overlapping.jpg "Polygons axis not overlapping")

-The collisions we curretly support are:
+The collisions we currently support are:

 1. Circle with polygon:
 ![Circle/Polygon not colliding](./images/circle-polygon-not-colliding.jpg "Circle/Polygon not colliding")